Heel and Arch Pain

 - Shoe modifications to take pressure off the back of the heel.

 Occasionally, adults will have “acute” Achilles tendonitis which generally happens from an injury.
 The treatment for the acute form of Achilles tendonitis usually involves rest and immobilization with anti-inflammatory medications.
-Once the pain is improved, the treatment focuses more on rehabilitation.
+Once the pain has improved, the treatment focuses more on rehabilitation.
 We also have more advanced treatment options like Extra-Corporeal Shockwave Therapy or Amniofix injections, which are both focused on the long-term healing of the tendon if needed.
 Surgery is always a last resort option for this problem.